How to Secure a Safe and Drinkable Water for Survival

 Water Filtration and Purification Methods

-Beforehand, it is best to recommend always use the two water processes.
+Beforehand, it is best to recommend always using the two water processes.
 Filtration will be done first to remove impurities and bacteria.
 Purification comes next to kill pathogens and other microscopic organisms that can not be removed through filtering.

 Filtering Methods